 Previously, I was an assistant professor at the University of Wisconsin-Madison in the School of Journalism & Mass Communication from 2013–15.
 I was also a professor at the groundbreaking Interaction Design Institute Ivrea in Italy for two school years, from 2003–04, where I ran the Connected Communities research group, and an adjunct faculty member at Art Center College of Design in the Media Design Practices master’s program from 2010–12.

-I hold a PhD in architecture (2014) from Princeton University School of Architecture.
-My dissertation is titled “Architectures of Information: Christopher Alexander, Cedric Price, Nicholas Negroponte & MIT’s Architecture Machine Group.”
-I also hold a Master’s of Environmental Design from the Yale School of Architecture (the history-theory degree).
-I was a professor at the Interaction Design Institute Ivrea in Italy for two school years, from 2003–04, where I ran the Connected Communities research group.
+I hold a PhD in architecture (2014) from Princeton University School of Architecture, where I wrote a dissertation titled “Architectures of Information: Christopher Alexander, Cedric Price, Nicholas Negroponte & MIT’s Architecture Machine Group” (two-volume download).
+I also hold a Master’s of Environmental Design from the Yale School of Architecture.

-Before this return to academia, I’ve worked with the Web and social media for 20 years in a variety of roles at a variety of companies.
-I continue this practice as a digital strategist and design researcher who examines how technology and interactivity fit into our contemporary cities and lives.
+Prior to returning to academia, I worked in many capacities as a designer, design researcher, strategist and geek since 1994.
+I continue to study how technology and interactivity fit into our contemporary cities and lives.
 This interest has sent me to India to study mobile phones, to China to study social networking sites, and to the 1960s to study the effect of artificial intelligence on architectural systems and interactivity.